sourcegraph/about/blogposts/2021/career-framework.md

 As such, IC5 and above are the most likely to change during calibration.

-### Creating IC6 and IC7
+### Creating IC6

-At a small startup, roles like IC6 and IC7 don’t necessarily exist.
+At a small startup, roles like IC6 don’t necessarily exist yet.
 Sourcegraph, which crossed 200 employees in September of 2021, is right at the brink.
-We also have to figure out who, if anyone, embodies an IC6 or IC7 role.
+We also have to figure out who, if anyone, embodies an IC6 role.
 Plus, we need to determine whether such a role would be equivalent, similar, or different to how the industry considers such a role.

 Typically, from IC1 up to senior engineer, the skillset tends to be similar.
 Most senior engineers, in other words, will have similar kinds of skill sets, but staff engineers and above might operate in entirely different capacities.
 Some might focus on finding the biggest technical problem a company has and solving it, producing a system that will last for the next decade.
 Others might operate more like managers, focusing on influencing, helping, and mentoring people.